-Preamble: The Strategic MBA is a 48-hour MBA program (36 hour core and 12 hours concentrations) integrated using the strategic planning process.
+Preamble: The Strategic MBA is a 48-hour MBA program (18 hours foundation, 18 hours core and 12 hours concentration) integrated using the strategic planning process.

 Mission: The mission of the Strategic MBA program is to provide graduates with the knowledge and skills needed to successfully manage organizations in a dynamic environment by offering an integrated curriculum that blends theoretical concepts with practical applications.